No quantum Ramsey theorem for stabilizer codes: Acknowledgments

-This paper builds upon the Master's thesis of the first author which was completed under the supervision of the second author.
-We thank Professor Guy Chasse of Les \'{e}coles de Saint-Cyr Co\"{e}tquidan for arranging for the first author's visit to the United States Military Academy where this research took place.
+This paper builds upon the Master's thesis of the first author \cite{BousbaThesis} which was completed under the supervision of the second author.
+We thank Professor Guy Chasse of Les \'{e}coles de Saint-Cyr Co\"{e}tquidan and Professor Tina Hartley of the United States Military Academy for arranging for the first author's visit to the United States Military Academy where this research took place.
+We also thank the editor and referees for their careful reading and comments which improved the exposition of this work.